 Formerly Catholic Aid Association has been serving the parish of St. Henry’s for 124+ years.
 Our focus is supporting Catholic Education, the future of the Church, and our Seminarians.
 Together, with our Foundation, we help others with disaster relief.
 Not because they are Catholic, but because we are Catholic.
 For more information contact Lisa Smith at 218-346-5790.

 Assist with the upkeep of the library, promote the library to the parish community, and/or review books for the bulletin.

 If you would like to meet with Fr.
-Matthew regarding a living memorial gift or other type of bequest, please contact him through the Parish Office.
+George regarding a living memorial gift or other type of bequest, please contact him through the Parish Office.

 Parish Council & Finance Council:

 The Parish Council advises the pastor in the operation of the parish.
 Meetings are held monthly, except during the summer.
 The Finance Council assists with the budgeting of parish funds and advises the Parish Council of the financial situation of the parish.
 Meetings are held quarterly.
 Election for the Parish Council is held each spring.
 Any interested candidates should contact the Parish Office.
 Finance Council members are appointed by the pastor.

 Volunteers are needed to help with mailings, stuffing bulletins, and other miscellaneous tasks.

 Stanislaus Communications is the apostolate that operates KXPM-LP 100.3 FM, serving the Perham area.
 The name for this 501c3 not for profit organization was selected to honor the memory of the other Catholic parish that served Perham for generations.
 The 5 seats on the board of directors are elected annually in October and there are a number of volunteers whose behind-the-scenes contributions are greatly appreciated.
 Those interested in contributing to this mission should contact email@example.com.